Parsley massacre: Background

-Lauren Derby claims that a majority of those who died were born in the Dominican Republic and belonged to well-established Haitian communities in the borderlands.

 Contributing factors

 The French colony of Saint-Domingue (later Haiti) in the Western coast, and the Spanish colony of Santo Domingo (later the Dominican Republic) in the rest of Hispaniola island.
 The border has moved a number of times in history.

 Haitian-Dominican relations have long been strained by territorial disputes and competition for the resources of Hispaniola.
 Between the years of 1910–1930, there was an extensive migration of Haitians to their neighboring countries of the Dominican Republic and Cuba in search of work.
 The exact number of Haitian migration to the Dominican Republic is not readily available but it is more than the estimated 200,000 that emigrated to Cuba.
 Among several authors, the Haiti-Dominican Republic migration corridor is considered far more important than the Haiti-Cuba migration due to geographic proximity.
-On the other hand, the large influx of Haitians to the Dominican Republic further divided the complicated relationship between the two states.
+The large influx of Haitians to the Dominican Republic further divided the complicated relationship between the two states.

 The Dominican Republic, formerly the Spanish colony of Santo Domingo, is the eastern portion of the island of Hispaniola and it occupies five-eighths of the land with a population of ten million inhabitants.
 In contrast, Haiti, the former French colony of Saint-Domingue, is on the western three-eighths of the island and has almost exactly the same population, with an estimated 200 people per square kilometre.

 Due to inadequate roadways which connect the borderlands to major cities, "Communication with Dominican markets was so limited that the small commercial surplus of the frontier slowly moved toward Haiti."

 Furthermore, the Dominican government saw the loose borderlands as a liability in terms of possible formation of revolutionary groups that could flee across the border with ease, while at the same time amassing weapons and followers.

+Despite Trujillo's own mixed race identity, he projected the image of the Dominican Republic as a White, Hispanic society.
+More so, although he emphasized the historic Dominican prejudice against Black Haitians, Trujillo himself had a Haitian grandparent.
+He advocated the “deafricanization” of the Dominican Republic and the restoration of “traditional Catholic values.”